Last updated: July 31, 2026 · By Adrian Lefler

 What is a good website speed for a dental practice?

-A good target for traditional SEO is a load time under 2.5 seconds, but AI search engines now expect your website to start loading in under 100 milliseconds.
-The faster your site responds, the more likely it is to appear in Google results, Google Maps, and AI-generated answers from platforms like ChatGPT or Gemini.
+Aim for a full load under 2.5 seconds and a server response time (TTFB) under 200 milliseconds.
+The faster your site responds, the more likely it is to appear in Google results, Google Maps, and AI-generated answers from platforms like ChatGPT and Gemini.
+AI crawlers are especially unforgiving of slow server responses.

 How can I quickly improve my dental website speed?

-The fastest improvements usually come from a few simple fixes: compress your images, remove unnecessary plugins or scripts, enable browser caching, and upgrade slow hosting.
-These steps dramatically improve Core Web Vitals and help your site meet both Google and AI visibility standards.
+Start with four high-impact fixes: compress your images, remove unnecessary plugins and scripts, enable browser caching, and upgrade slow hosting.
+These steps dramatically improve Core Web Vitals and help your site meet both Google and AI visibility standards without a full rebuild.

 Why does website speed affect my dental SEO and AI visibility?

-Google uses speed as a ranking factor because slow pages lead to higher bounce rates.
-AI platforms rely on even stricter standards — if your website doesn’t load in roughly 100 ms, AI may skip your page entirely and pull information from faster competitors.
-Faster sites get more visibility, more clicks, and more new patient opportunities.
+Google uses speed as a ranking factor because slow pages drive higher bounce rates.
+AI platforms apply even stricter standards.
+If your server is slow to respond, AI may skip your page and pull information from faster competitors.
+Faster sites earn more visibility, more clicks, and more new-patient opportunities.